aCertainProgrammer/aCertainProgrammer.github.io/UnnamedDraftingTool/README.md

 }
 ```

-Each one of the objects contains 5 arrays, one for each roles, as follows:
+Each one of the objects contains 5 arrays, one for each role, as follows:
 ```
 {
     "all": {